marcosbarbero/mars-journey/README.md

 $ mvn clean package
 ```
 #####Run
-To run this project you can use two approaches:
+To run this project you can use one of the following two approaches:
  - Configure the JBoss WildFly at your favorite IDE, add the mars-journey project in the server and run.
  - Deploy the generated .war from ${baseDir}/target into your WildFly server.